Kamala Harris has a narrow lead in Pa., but voters trust Donald Trump more on economic issues, new poll finds

 It’s more than obvious by now that Philadelphia has been the center of the political universe in this election, serving as the site for the much-anticipated ABC presidential debate and high-profile visits from both candidates.

-A historic Democratic-stronghold, it’s not shocking that Harris has a combined lead of 24 points in Philadelphia and its four suburban counties, according to the poll.
+With the region’s history as a Democratic stronghold, it’s not shocking that Harris has a combined lead of 24 points in Philadelphia and its four suburban counties, according to the poll.

-But Harris’ support is approximately 8 points lower than what Biden received in 2020 in the Philly area on Election Day, while Trump’s polling is roughly on par with what he had in the 2020 election.
+But Harris’ support is approximately 8 points lower than what President Joe Biden received in 2020 in the Philly area on Election Day, while Trump’s polling is roughly on par with what he had in the 2020 election.

-Last week’s Inquirer/New York Times/Siena College poll found that Harris had a resounding 63-point lead over Trump in Philadelphia specifically, and was performing significantly better than President Joe Biden did in May when he was still running for reelection.
+Last week’s Inquirer/New York Times/Siena College poll found that Harris had a resounding 63-point lead over Trump in Philadelphia specifically, and was performing significantly better than Biden did in May when he was still running for reelection.

 In 2020, the suburbs helped push Biden over the necessary threshold to secure Pennsylvania’s electoral votes, despite a somewhat disappointing Democratic turnout in Philadelphia.
 In a close race such as this, both candidates will look to garner as much support as they can in the key battleground state.